PwntasticKev/JquerySnake/README.md

 Instead of typing out 400 divs with different ids into our html, let's let javascript do that for us.
 We're going to use jQuery .append to fill up our window with pixels.

- * Inside your initiateGameWindow function, create 20 rows of 20 div (with javascript/jquery).
+ * Inside your initiateGameWindow function, create 20 rows of 20 divs (with javascript/jquery).
 Be sure to give each div a class and a unique id that you can reference the rows and columns with later.
 This is an example of what a div would look like, obviously yours will have numbers for row and col:
 ```
 <div class='cell-square' id='cell_(row#)_(column#)'></div>
 ```